colfrog/cx/README.md

 ## Installing

+This program requires the SQLite3 development headers and library.

 `make && sudo make install` should build and install the program to /usr/local by default.
 Defining the `PREFIX` environment variable will let you define where it's installed.
 Scripts for various shells are installed in `${PREFIX}/share/cx`, which you should include for your respective shell to have convenient access to the cx command.

 ## How it works